sssoja/staycation/README.md

 ### Future features

-- Integration with Google Maps API and [Numbeo](https://www.numbeo.com/common/api.jsp).
+- Integration with Google Maps API, SendGrid and [Numbeo](https://www.numbeo.com/common/api.jsp).

 _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._